mzaffran/mzaffran.github.io/index.md

 ##### Events to come

-*February 9, 2023.* I will give a talk on conformal prediction with missing values at the [MIA seminar](https://www6.inrae.fr/mia-paris/Seminaires/Seminaire-MIA-Paris-Saclay) of [AgroParisTech](https://www.agroparistech.fr/en).
-Thanks for the invitation!
+*April 6-7, 2023.* I will attend [StatLearn workshop](https://statlearn.sciencesconf.org/) in Montpellier!
+Always happy to grab a coffee :) I will also present there a poster on conformal prediction with missing values.

-*February 20, 2023.* I will give a talk on conformal prediction with missing values at the [PhD students seminar](https://www.lpsm.paris/en/seminaires/gtt/index) of [LPSM](https://www.lpsm.paris/en/index).
-Thanks for the invitation!
+*April 25, 2023.* With [Claire Boyer](https://perso.lpsm.paris/~cboyer/), we will give a course on uncertainty quantification in machine learning at [FEMSTO-ST](https://www.femto-st.fr/en).
+Thanks Claire for this opportunity!

 ##### News